kartoon-ai/layer_diffusers/README.md

 # this should be run right after the forward pass of the pipe, as it operates on the latest latent
 pixels, pixels_rgb, alpha, checkerboard_image = transparency_manager.post_process_transparency()
 ```

+and have a look at the notebook `demo.ipynb` or the python script `demo.py`